Things To Do In Kadıköy, Istanbul: Asian Side Guide

 Caferağa, 34710 Kadıköy/İstanbul

-Take a leisurely stroll down Moda Caddesi, a vibrant street lined with numerous cafes, street vendors, and local eateries.
+Take a stroll down Moda Caddesi, a vibrant street lined with numerous cafes, street vendors, and local eateries.
 Explore the charming side streets and let your senses guide you to hidden culinary gems.

 Kadikoy FAQs